Data Readout¶

 The device provides a stream of packets (see Output Data Format)

-that are read in batches with xtdc4_read()
+that are read in batches with xtdc4_read().

-requires xtdc4_read_in
+xtdc4_read() requires xtdc4_read_in as configuration.

-stores the read batch in a xtdc4_read_out
+xtdc4_read() stores the read batch in a xtdc4_read_out

 struct.